chengcli/space405/doc/hw1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     There is a reason why I choose this number.
 Since we know the mass and the radius of the Sun
-    from the Property Table, we should be able calculate the density of the Sun.
+    from the :ref:`Solar Property Table`, we should be able calculate the density of the Sun.
 The
     process is similar to the calculation of the angular momentum of the Sun.
     If you can get this number, you are awarded one bonus point toward this problem,
     meaning that you can get 6/5 for this problem.